Urartian language: Decipherment

 The German scholar Friedrich Eduard Schulz, who discovered the Urartian inscriptions of the Lake Van region in 1826, made copies of several cuneiform inscriptions at Tushpa, but made no attempt at decipherment.
-Schulz's drawings, published posthumously only in 1840 in the Journal Asiatique, were crucial in forwarding the decipherment of Mesopotamian cuneiform by Edward Hincks.
+Schulz's drawings, published posthumously in 1840 in the Journal Asiatique, were crucial in forwarding the decipherment of Mesopotamian cuneiform by Edward Hincks.

 After the decipherment of Assyrian cuneiform in the 1850s, Schulz's drawings became the basis of the decipherment of the Urartian language.
 It soon became clear that it was unrelated to any known language, and attempts at decipherment based on known languages of the region failed.
-The script was finally deciphered in 1882 by A. H. Sayce.
+The script was deciphered in 1882 by A. H. Sayce.
 The oldest of these inscriptions is from the time of Sarduri I of Urartu.

 Decipherment only made progress after World War I, with the discovery of Urartian-Assyrian bilingual inscriptions at Kelišin and Topzawä.